A Balrog in the Closet

 "Hold on, Ada!"

-The king reached Legolas just in time to see him standing on his toes, his arm stretched out above his head as he reached for a book that was slightly sticking out of a shelf just out of his grasp.
-"I cannot reach," the young prince muttered, looking up at his father with a pleading gaze.
+The king reached Legolas just in time to see him standing on his toes, his arm stretched out above his head as he reached for a thick book that was slightly sticking out of a shelf just out of his grasp.
+"I cannot reach," the little prince muttered, looking up at his father with a pleading gaze.

 "Pleasant dreams, ion-nín," Thranduil murmured before he turned and walked toward the door.